Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 April 15, 1837 - February 11, 1861

 Springfield -- When Lincoln arrived in the new capital of Illinois, he boarded with friends and stayed in country inns and farmhouses while traveling the legal circuit, which covered several counties.
-After he married Mary Todd in November 1842, they lived briefly at the Globe Tavern (no longer standing), where Robert, their first son was born.
-In the fall of 1843 they rented a small home at 214 South Fourth Street (no longer standing).
+After he married Mary Todd in November 1842, they lived briefly at the Globe Tavern, which is no longer standing, where Robert, their first son was born.
+In the fall of 1843 they rented a small home at 214 South Fourth Street, which no longer exists.
 By May 1844 they purchased a house at Eighth and Jackson Streets, now a beloved visitors' site.
 Here three of their four sons were born and one, Edward Baker Lincoln, died.

 The Lincolns also lived in a boarding house in Washington during his term in Congress; the Library of Congress Jefferson Building now occupies the site.
 They rented their Springfield home to Cornelius Ludlum and later to Mason Brayman (November 1, 1847 - March 31, 1849).
 When Lincoln was elected President, he leased the house to Lucian Tilton, president of the Great Western Railroad, who remained there until May 1, 1869, four years after Lincoln's death.
-President-elect Lincoln vacated the house a few days before leaving town on February 11, 1861, when he boarded a train a the nearby Great Western depot.
+President-elect Lincoln vacated the house a few days before leaving town on February 11, 1861, when he boarded a train at the nearby Great Western depot.

 February 23, 1861 - April 14, 1865

-Washington, DC -- Following a long inaugural journey, the Lincoln family stayed in the Willard Hotel, a few blocks east of the White House.
+Washington, DC -- Following a long inaugural journey, the Lincoln family stayed briefly in the Willard Hotel, a few blocks east of the White House.
 After President Lincoln's inauguration on March 4, 1861, they lived on the second floor of the White House.
 Robert Lincoln attended Harvard College and was seldom present, but the remaining sons, Willie and Thomas (Tad), lived in the presidential quarters.
 Willie died there in 1862, so his remains and that of his murdered father returned together to Illinois in 1865.